makinacorpus/DbToolsBundle/docs/content/anonymization/gdprify.md

    backup the current state of your preproduction
 4. Run `console db-tools:anonymize path/to/your/production/backup` to generate
    a new backup cleaned from its sensitive data
-5. Restore the previous state of your preproductin with `console db-tools:restore`
+5. Restore the previous state of your preproduction with `console db-tools:restore`
 6. Get back the cleaned backup to your local machine
 7. Restore the backup with `console db-tools:restore --filename path/to/your/cleaned/backup`
 :::